Centene (CNC)

 Centene Quarterly Revenue

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Centene’s annualized revenue growth of 11.3% over the last two years is below its five-year trend, but we still think the results were respectable.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Centene’s annualized revenue growth of 12.5% over the last two years aligns with its five-year trend, suggesting its demand was stable.
 Centene Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its number of customers, which reached 27.97 million in the latest quarter.
+We can dig further into the company’s revenue dynamics by analyzing its number of customers, which reached 27.63 million in the latest quarter.
 Over the last two years, Centene neither added nor lost customers.
 Because this number is lower than its revenue growth, we can see the average customer spent more money each year on the company’s products and services.
 Centene Customers

-This quarter, Centene reported year-on-year revenue growth of 18.2%, and its $49.69 billion of revenue exceeded Wall Street’s estimates by 3.7%.
+This quarter, Centene reported robust year-on-year revenue growth of 21.9%, and its $49.73 billion of revenue topped Wall Street estimates by 3%.

-Looking ahead, sell-side analysts expect revenue to grow 2.6% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

 7. Operating Margin